kiliman/MvxCommandToMessage/README.md

 }
 ```

-The layout for the ListItem view binds the _Click_ event to the _MessageToCommand_ value converter.
+The layout for the ListItem view binds the _Click_ event to the _CommandToMessage_ value converter.
 The first parameter is
 the message type, and the second parameter is (.) which represents the current list item model.
 This is passed into
 the constructor of the message class.